Step-By-Step Halloween Party Planning

 1. Pick A Theme

-Giving your Halloween party an extra theme (besides scary, of course!) is a brilliant way to bring a new dynamic to the event.
-Whether you host a murder mystery party or make partygoers dress up as their favourite undead film, TV and book characters, you can experiment with putting your own spin on the occasion.
+Choosing a Halloween party theme (besides scary, of course!) is a brilliant way to bring a new dynamic to the event.
+Whether you host a murder mystery party or transform your home into a haunted house, you can experiment with putting your own spin on the occasion.

 2. Decorate Your Home

-Other classic tricks to help your party stand out include hanging mirrors with coloured string lights and garnishing side tables with spiders and cobwebs.
+Other classic tricks to help your party stand out include hanging mirrors with coloured string lights and garnishing your tables with faux spiders and cobwebs.
 Plus, no Halloween celebration is complete without plenty of pumpkins and skeletons!

 3. Spooky Snacks

 Halloween is about more than just the costumes you wear.
-To get into the spirit of the occasion, serve up “witch’s finger” hotdogs, toffee apples and grape “eyeball” punch.
-For even more inspiration, take a look at ASDA Good Living’s spooky and scrumptious Halloween recipe ideas.
+To get into the spirit of the occasion, serve up “vampire” cakes, classic toffee apples or even gingerbread men skeletons.
+To find recipes like this and even more inspiration, take a look at ASDA Good Living’s spooky and scrumptious Halloween recipe ideas.

 4. Party Playlists